SidU/teams-langchain-js/README.md

 # teams-langchain-js

-Demonostrate how to leverage LangChainJS in Bot Framework based bots
+Demo showing how to leverage LangChainJS in Bot Framework based bots for Teams / Outlook / Slack, etc.

-This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input from the user and echoes it back.

 ## Prerequisites